jonathansick/sitelle_notes/README.md

 Lots of targets in Virgo, Coma, Abell 1367.
 [NII]/Halpha ratio for determining excitation mechanism in these tails (star formation or something else).
 Would require a single data cube; should be efficient.

 Question: how do we know that stars in these tails are not in-falling gas.
 Answer: how can gas infall in the hot cluster environment?

+## Observing the High Redshift Universe with SITELLE (Luc Simard)

+Think redshift~4.
+Can a 4-m telescope do this?
+Yes.
+SITELLE should be efficient compared to a slit spectrograph.

+We *still* don't know exactly what drove re-ionization.
+AGN?
+Pop III?

+Evolution/buildup of galaxies.
+Mergers don't always create ellipticals; you can also end up with star-forming disks.
+We need to know how star formation follows the galaxy merger sequence.
+Then think about the Madau Lilly plot: massive drop of SF since z=1.
+What happened before?

+Juneau 2005: cosmic star formation rate depends on galaxy stellar mass.
+We probably have a selection bias against low mass galaxies.

+AGN feedback: cannot reproduce blue -> green valley -> red sequence bimodality without AGN.
+Need to follow up on this.
+Ueda 2003: peak AGN activity at Z=2.
+SITELLE + X-Ray survey would be great for this.

+Slits come with biases!
+Target selection means you're biasing your sample.
+Deep imaging solves this.
+Slit density also makes sky subtraction harder (FTS solves this).
+Also don't need aperture corrections for FTS as you do for slits.
+Overall, FTS are much more efficient than FTS.

+Cosmic variance is the enemy of high redshift statistics.

+HETDEX [OII] Pilot Survey at Hobby-Eberly.
+Their total survey area is 169 arcmin^2.
+Hard data reduction to fill in the pattern.
+Even this volume is not large enough.

+SITELLE can be an ideal survey instrument.
+One SITELLE field covers the HETDEX survey!
+Precise background remove great for Ly alpha.
+Look at 0.6 < z < 1 (6000 - 7500 AA for [OII]3727).
+Survey 6500 sq arc min.
+SF density good to 0.05 dex.
+This is a 40 night problem.
+Four hours per pointing.

+Survey idea II: Ly alpha emitters.
+Synergy with first survey.

+Survey idea III: Synergy with X-Ray surveys.
+Cross correlate [OII] sources with AGN catalog.
+Should tell us if AGN quenching star formation.
+SITELLE will be very sensitive at z=2-3 where AGN activity is dominant.
+Throw in weak lensing maps to put in LSS context.
+Do in CFHTLS D1.
+36 Pointings, 2 hours each.
+420-500 nm at R=1000.

+SITELLE will be an awesome survey instrument, giving un-biased source catalogs.

+One trick: if looking for only one line, how do we know if the redshift is correct (got the right line). **Don't forget that SITELLE has a multiplexing advantage.** We need to learn to look at many lines at once.
+Its a balance of getting many lines vs. noise.